 Advise the patient to read the FDA-approved patient labeling (Medication Guide)

-- Tendon Disorders: Instruct patients to contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue Ciprofloxacin treatment.
+- Tendinitis and tendon rupture: Instruct patients to contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue Ciprofloxacin tablets treatment.
+Symptoms may be irreversible.
 The risk of severe tendon disorder with fluoroquinolones is higher in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants.

 - Exacerbation of Myasthenia Gravis: Instruct patients to inform their physician of any history of myasthenia gravis.
 Instruct patients to notify their physician if they experience any symptoms of muscle weakness, including respiratory difficulties.

 - Hypersensitivity Reactions: Inform patients that Ciprofloxacin can cause hypersensitivity reactions, even following a single dose, and to discontinue the drug at the first sign of a skin rash, hives or other skin reactions, a rapid heartbeat, difficulty in swallowing or breathing, any swelling suggesting angioedema (for example, swelling of the lips, tongue, face, tightness of the throat, hoarseness), or other symptoms of an allergic reaction.